Training a force field for proteins and small molecules from scratch: Methods

 We ran OpenFE's RBFE protocol using default openfe-v1.8.0 simulation and alchemical transformation settings, with the exception that we linearly interpolated electrostatic interactions involving alchemical atoms separated by three bonds (1-4 interactions) between $\lambda$ states.
 In this way, 1-4 interactions were switched off and on at $\lambda = 0$ and $\lambda = 1$ respectively and linearly interpolated between, similar to all other electrostatic interactions.

 Following openfe-v1.8.0 default settings, all simulations were run at 298.15 K and 1 bar in a dodecahedral simulation box with 1.5 nm of solvent padding, using Na$^+$ and Cl$^-$ as neutralising ions and to give an ion concentration of 150 mM.
 11 $\lambda$ windows were used per ligand transformation, except when a transformation involved ligand net charge changes, in which case 22 $\lambda$ windows were used.
 Following 5,000 steps of minimization, 1 ns of equilibration and 5 ns (or 20 ns in the case of net charge changes) of production simulation were run per $\lambda$ window.
+During net charge-changing ligand transformations, the system net charge was kept constant by introducing an alchemical water molecule that was gradually transformed into a counter ion to oppose the charge change caused by the ligand transformation.
 All transformations were run in replicates of three and using Hamiltonian replicate exchange to enhance sampling.

-We used pre-prepared protein and ligand input structures from the OpenFE Industry Benchmarking Project (v1.0.0) \cite{Baumann2025,Baumann2025b}.
-These structures were originally obtained by OpenFE from the Schr\"{o}dinger 2023 benchmark set (v2.0) \cite{ross_maximal_2023} and modified to be OpenFE-compatible \cite{Baumann2025}.
-As in previous work \cite{Baumann2025}, alchemical transformation networks were planned with the Lead Optimization Mapper algorithm \cite{liu_lead_2013}, and atom mappings were calculated with Kartograf \cite{ries_kartograf_2024}.
+We used pre-prepared protein and ligand input structures from the OpenFE Industry Benchmarking Project (v1.0.0) \cite{Baumann2026, Baumann2025b}.
+These structures were originally obtained by OpenFE from the Schr\"{o}dinger 2023 benchmark set (v2.0) \cite{ross_maximal_2023} and modified to be OpenFE-compatible \cite{Baumann2026}.
+As in previous work \cite{Baumann2026}, alchemical transformation networks were planned with the Lead Optimization Mapper algorithm \cite{liu_lead_2013}, and atom mappings were calculated with Kartograf \cite{ries_kartograf_2024}.
 All protein, ligand and solvent molecules were parameterised with Garnet.
-For further details on the RBFE protocol and simulation setup, we refer to the OpenFE Industry Benchmarking Project paper and GitHub \cite{Baumann2025,Baumann2025b}.
+For further details on the RBFE protocol and simulation setup, we refer to the OpenFE Industry Benchmarking Project paper and GitHub \cite{Baumann2026,Baumann2025b}.

 Inspired by Takaba et al. 2024 \cite{Takaba2024}, we first evaluated Garnet for RBFE calculations using protein-ligand data for Tyk2, Cdk2, P38 and Mcl1.
 Subsequently, non-JACS systems were selected randomly from the different ligand series categories used by Ross et al.\ 2023 \cite{ross_maximal_2023}, though using the criteria that we did not simulate the same protein twice even if it occurred in two separate ligand series categories, and we additionally avoided systems with few ligands ($<$10) and many ligands ($>$40).